-This old school feeling continues on "Transylvania", which is one of the shortest songs
+This old school feeling continues on "Transylvania", which is one of the shortest

-on the album.
+songs on the album.
 After an odd build-up, the song unleashes its fury and vanishes as quickly as it appeared.

-"Tormentor II" begins with more classic riffs that wouldn't be out of place on an old
+"Tormentor II" begins with more classic riffs that wouldn't be out of place on

-Mercyful Fate album.
+an old Mercyful Fate album.
 The vocals are extremely hateful on this song, while the chaotic drums blast away in the background.

 Halfway through, the pace changes as great thrash riffs play underneath a maniacal laugh.

-The next song is "Trance", which is a brief song based off of "The Evil Dead", featuring
+The next song is "Trance", which is a brief song based off of "The Evil Dead",

-is gone all too soon, and ends with another killer solo.
+riff that is gone all too soon, and ends with another killer solo.

 "Beyond" is mid-paced and morbid, utilizing some synth to add to the atmosphere.
-This

-that came in the early 90s when they can do so well to add to the aura created by the song.
+albums that came in the early 90s when they can do so well to add to the aura created by the song.

-The thrash riffs return with "Apocalypse", which seems to owe something to bands such
+The thrash riffs return with "Apocalypse", which seems to owe something to bands

-you go along.
+as you go along.

 "Lyssa" begins with great guitar work, almost reminiscent of old Iron Maiden.
 This